ayham-1/ayham.xyz/content/posts/appimages-are-a-bad-idea.md

 Imagine an application distribution system where it is decentralized, a SINGLE executable, directly from the developer, with no extra dependencies.
 Meet AppImages, argueably the second worst distribution system after Snaps.
 But Why?
-Why would I call such a /great/ system as second worst?
+Why would I call such a *great* system as second worst?

 It all begins with this quote from their official website:
 > "As a user, I want to download an application from the original author, and